MEDICAL SECOND OPINION

 Overview

-It is an organ of the digestive system that is located between the esophagus and the duodenum.
+It is an organ of the digestive system between the esophagus and the duodenum.
 It is located behind the ribs in the upper left quadrant of the abdominal cavity.
 The expandable structure allows temporary storage of foods.
-Stomach consists of four major parts; the fundus, the cardia, the corpus (body) and the antrum (the last part of the stomach).
+The stomach consists of four major parts: the fundus, the cardia, the corpus (body), and the antrum (the last part of the stomach).
 The stomach secretes digestive fluids to break down foods chemically and physically.
-After the mechanical digestion in the mouth, the stomach digests foods with both chemical and physical methods to allow absorption of nutrients into the body.
-The gastric juice is principally acidic in nature.
-The mucosa that lines the interior surface of the stomach forms a barrier against hazardous effects of the acidic environment.
+After mechanical digestion in the mouth, the stomach digests foods using both chemical and physical methods to allow the absorption of nutrients into the body.
+The gastric juice is principally acidic.
+The mucosa that lines the interior surface of the stomach forms a barrier against the hazardous effects of the acidic environment.

-Most cases are diagnosed at age 50 to 60 years and it is two times more common in men than women.
+Most cases are diagnosed at age 50 to 60 years, two times more common in men than women.
 Recently, most stomach cancers start at the junction of the esophagus and the stomach.

 Risk Factors:

-Eating habits are the most important cause of the stomach cancer.
-Salty and smoked foods, foods that contain a fungus called aflatoxine (common in red pepper that is not stored under appropriate conditions), excessive consumption of pickle, Helicobacter pylori infection in the stomach, cigarette and alcohol (their association increases the risk further), chronic gastric inflammation, family history, and gastric polyps are among known risk factors.
+Eating habits are the most crucial cause of stomach cancer.
+Salty and smoked foods, foods that contain a fungus called aflatoxin (common in red pepper that is not stored under appropriate conditions), excessive consumption of pickles, Helicobacter pylori infection in the stomach, cigarette and alcohol (their association increases the risk further), chronic gastric inflammation, family history, and gastric polyps are among known risk factors.

 Type: